Craig R. Miller, Founder, President, and CEO

-Craig began his career as one of California’s youngest managers of progressive legislative and congressional campaigns, earning the respect of veteran members of Congress for his ability to guide long-shot campaigns to victory.
-In 1984, he turned his attention to raising money for AIDS organizations in order to help to fill the gap left by the government’s negligible response to the epidemic.
+Craig began his career as one of California’s youngest managers of progressive legislative and congressional campaigns, earning the respect of veteran members of Congress for his ability the guide long-shot campaigns to victory.
+In 1984, he turned his attention to raising money for AIDS organizations in order to help to fill that gap left by government’s negligible response to the epidemic.
 This led to his creating the AIDS Walk fundraising model, beginning with AIDS Walk Los Angeles in 1985, and followed by AIDS Walk New York and AIDS Walk San Francisco.

-To this day, all three events continue to attract an enormous level of public participation and garner high fundraising results.
+To this day, all three events continue to attract an enormous level offer public participation and garner high fundraising results.
 Over the years, Craig has applied both the successful AIDS Walk fundraising model, as well as the hallmark tenacity and effectiveness of his MZA team, to many other causes and events with great success.

 In recent years, Craig has become a student of Zen Buddhist meditation and is deeply grateful to his teachers everywhere.

-Emily Parson, Event Director
+Bert Champagne, Event Director